NCERT Solutions Class 11 English The Lament – Free PDF Download

-The Class 11 students can refer to the NCERT Solutions available on the BYJU’S website.
-The exercise wise questions are answered in a comprehensive manner to improve the hold on the language.
-By regular practice, students will be able to understand the concepts and prepare well for their annual exam.
-These solutions also improve their grammatical and linguistic skills among students, which would help them in the higher levels of education.
+The Class 11 students can refer to the NCERT Solutions available on BYJU’S website.
+The exercise-wise questions are answered in a comprehensive manner to improve the hold on the language.
+Through regular practice, students will be able to understand the concepts and prepare well for their annual exam.
+These solutions also improve their grammatical and linguistic skills among students, which would help them in higher levels of education.

-Explain the role of the horse in the Chapter 1 of NCERT Solutions for Class 11 English.
+Explain the role of the horse in Chapter 1 of NCERT Solutions for Class 11 English.

-The horse in the Chapter 1 of NCERT Solutions for Class 11 English is a symbol of friendship and kindness.
-It represents the minute variations and apathy which persists among people.
-In the current world, most people are self centric and lack human emotions of compassion and understanding towards others.
-In this story, Iona is in need of a shoulder of consolation.
-At the end, the horse listens to him, letting Iona relieve himself from the suppressed emotions.
+The horse in Chapter 1 of NCERT Solutions for Class 11 English is a symbol of friendship and kindness.
+It represents the minute variations and apathy which persist among people.
+In the current world, most people are self-centric and lack human emotions of compassion and understanding towards others.
+In this story, Iona is in need of consolation.
+In the end, the horse listens to him, letting Iona relieve himself from the suppressed emotions.

 From Chapter 1 of NCERT Solutions for Class 11 English, what do you understand from Iona’s character?

-The character of Iona in the Chapter 1 of NCERT Solutions for Class 11 English is depicted as an old man who is grieving the loss of his son.
-The solitude and grief which he possessed finally reduced his existence into an illusion.
+The character of Iona in Chapter 1 of NCERT Solutions for Class 11 English is depicted as an old man who is grieving the loss of his son.
+The solitude and grief that he possessed finally reduced his existence to an illusion.
 He wanted to share his sadness with someone, even if they were strangers.
-As no one listened to him, his sadness took over his sense of surroundings and he was seen driving his sledge in a reckless manner.
+As no one listened to him, his sadness took over his sense of surroundings, and he was seen driving his sledge in a reckless manner.